A UK Homeowner’s Checklist Before EV Home Charger Installation (2026)

 Check your unit regularly for any damage or changes and keep it clean.
 If yours is a smart charger, make sure its firmware and software are always up-to-date.
 Most important of all, have a professional regularly conduct electricity tests too.

-If your provider does not cover EV charger installations, book an installation service in advance so you can have your EV home charger installed the soon as possible.
+If your provider does not cover EV charger installations, book an independent installation service in advance so you can have your EV home charger installed as soon as possible.

 During installation, make sure that your charger is directly connected to its dedicated fuse box and not through extension leads, which are not built to handle EV chargers.
 Otherwise, you risk overheating.